-William Holman Hunt, like his fellow Pre-Raphaelites, was deeply influenced by the romantic poetry of Keats.
-In particular, The Eve of St. Agnes - a 42 stanza tale of marterdom and virgin love, published in 1820.
-Hunt's painting Flight of Madeline and Porphyro depicts the two final stanzas of the poem, where the two lovers flee into the night.
+William Holman Hunt, like his fellow Pre-Raphaelites, was deeply influenced by the romantic poetry of Keats, in particular The Eve of St. Agnes, a 42 stanza tale of martyrdom and virgin love, published in 1820.
+Hunt’s painting Flight of Madeline and Porphyro depicts the two final stanzas of the poem, where the two lovers flee into the night.
 The painting impressed audiences at the 1848 Royal Academy Exhibition so much that Rossetti sought out Hunt and inducted him into the Pre-Raphaelite Brotherhood, beginning a friendship and long standing collaboration.

 Final stanzas of The Eve of St. Agnes by John Keats, 1819:

 They glide, like phantoms, into the wide hall;